Coralite DOM Structure

 })

-When using defineComponent, the slots property allows you to intercept and modify
+When using defineComponent, the slots block allows you to intercept and modify

 slot content.
 The content is passed as an array of DOM nodes.